-"Lecia Duke founded and incorporated Quintessential Chocolates in 1984, a specialty chocolate company producing exquisite Liqueur Praliné chocolates under its own brand, under license from well recognized market leaders, and for select clients, under their own private label.
+Lecia Duke founded and incorporated Quintessential Chocolates in 1984, a specialty chocolate company producing exquisite Liqueur Praliné chocolates under its own brand, under license from well recognized market leaders, and for select clients, under their own private label.

-After being trained by a Swiss Master Chocolatiér, she became the first food group licensed by Brown Forman Beverages to produce a Jack Daniel’s Whiskey filled Chocolate utilizing the centuries old European process referred to as “Limoba” (Liquid Moisture Barrier).
+Quintessential Chocolates Co.
+Inc. introduced to the US confectionery market, a new confection based on this process and they still remain the sole American producer to this day.
+She became the first food group licensed by Brown Forman Beverages to produce a Jack Daniel’s Whiskey filled Chocolate utilizing this centuries old European process referred to as “Limoba” (Liquid Moisture Barrier).

 After apprenticing under a Swiss Master Chocolatier to learn this specific process, she added an American twist: flavors suited to the American palate, an unprecedented and original approach.
 They also believe, they were the first chocolatier worldwide to create a liquid center filled with both a wide spectrum of wine varietals and non-alcoholic liquid centers.
 To date over 300 distinctively different flavors have been made including numerous spirits, wine, non-alcohol flavors and even cocktails.